Skip to main content

 The price for a plan ticket from Atlanta, Georgia to Abuja, Nigeria on a Delta flight is $5797.55.
 The lay over for this flight is 23 hours spent in beautiful Paris,France.
 All of this information seems exciting and perhaps ideal if you have the money to go, but what about the jet lag?

-For those of you who don’t know what jet lag is, it is defined as being severe exhaustion and other physical effects that a individual feels after they have traveled on a long flight across
+For those of you who don’t know what jet lag is, it is defined as being severe exhaustion and other physical effects that a individual feels after they have traveled on a long flight across multiple time zones.
+Jet lag can cause insomnia due to being in a time zone that your body is not accustomed to.

 The idea of traveling to a far away place seems fun and exciting , right?
 It seems like something that you can’t wait to share with the world, but many people don’t share the cost, time spent traveling, or the exhaustion that they felt before sharing those awesome pictures on Facebook and instagram.
 Destiny is a lot like this.